SamuelLopezF/SOEN287-Bakery/readMe.md

 #ourProject
-this is our final project on github
+A website for Dulceria China.
+Made as a final project for Concordia's SOEN 287 course.